suvradip/dev_centre_docs/exporting-charts/using-fusionexport/sdk-api-reference/nodejs.md

 **ExportConfig**
 FusionExport accepts multiple options at a time.
 Using the SDK, you can set different options while exporting.

+**static saveExportedFiles(outputFileBag, dirPath = '.')**
+It is a helper function to save the whole **outputFileBag** in the specified directory.
+It can also take an enclosing directory path as the second parameter.
+The directory path will be appended with the output file paths before saving.

+**static getExportedFileNames(exportedOutput)**
+It extracts all the realPath from the **outputFileBag**.

 ### Events

 **exportDone**